apache/spark/docs/mllib-collaborative-filtering.md

 algorithm to learn these latent factors.
 The implementation in MLlib has the following parameters:

 * *numBlocks* is the number of blacks used to parallelize computation (set to -1 to auto-configure).
 * *rank* is the number of latent factors in our model.
 * *iterations* is the number of iterations to run.
 * *lambda* specifies the regularization parameter in ALS.
 * *implicitPrefs* specifies whether to use the *explicit feedback* ALS variant or one adapted for *implicit feedback* data
 * *alpha* is a parameter applicable to the implicit feedback variant of ALS that governs the *baseline* confidence in preference observations

 ### Explicit vs. implicit feedback

 The standard approach to matrix factorization based collaborative filtering treats the entries in the user-item matrix as *explicit* preferences given by the user to the item.

 It is common in many real-world use cases to only have access to *implicit feedback* (e.g. views, clicks, purchases, likes, shares etc.).
 The approach used in MLlib to deal with such data is taken from
 [Collaborative Filtering for Implicit Feedback Datasets](http://dx.doi.org/10.1109/ICDM.2008.22).
 Essentially instead of trying to model the matrix of ratings directly, this approach treats the data as a combination of binary preferences and *confidence values*.
 The ratings are then related to the level of confidence in observed user preferences, rather than explicit ratings given to items.
 The model then tries to find latent factors that can be used to predict the expected preference of a user for an item.

 ## Examples

 <div class="codetabs">

 <div data-lang="scala" markdown="1">

-Following code snippets can be executed in `spark-shell`.

 In the following example we load rating data.
 Each row consists of a user, a product and a rating.
 We use the default ALS.train() method which assumes ratings are explicit.
 We evaluate the recommendation model by measuring the Mean Squared Error of rating prediction.

 {% highlight scala %}
 import org.apache.spark.mllib.recommendation.ALS